minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    * - :guilabel:`Override Tenant Defaults`
      - The MinIO Operator sets the Kubernetes Security Context for pods to a default of ``1000`` for User, Group, and FsGroup.
+       The FSGroupChangePolicy defaults to ``Always``.
-       MinIO runs the pod using the ``root`` user.
+       MinIO does not run the pod using the ``root`` user.

-       You can modify the Security Context to direct MinIO to run using a different User, Group, or FsGroup ID.
+       You can modify the Security Context to direct MinIO to run using a different User, Group,FsGroup ID, and FSGroupChangePolicy.
-       You can also direct MinIO to not run as the Root user.
+       You can also direct MinIO to run as the Root user.

        .. cond:: openshift